Adrian-Ng/Adrian-Ng.github.io/_pages/splash.md

     image_caption: "Cameron Highlands"
     alt: "Yahoo Finance"
     title: "Data Manipulation Language"
-    excerpt: 'Data Manipulation Language is what we use when are working with the data itself.
+    excerpt: 'Data Manipulation Language is what we use when are working with the data itself.'
     url: "/sql/dml/"
     btn_label: "Read More"
     btn_class: "btn--primary"